Biden Calls Afghan Withdrawal a 'Success': 100 to 200 Americans Left Behind

 Also left behind were billions of dollars in military weaponry the Pentagon claims was deemed "inoperable" before the last U.S. troops left the country.

-Former U.S. Senator Jim DeMint (R-SC) tells CBN News we've left Afghanistan as bad off as when we got there twenty years ago.
+Former Sen. Jim DeMint (R-SC) tells CBN News we've left Afghanistan as bad off as when we got there 20 years ago.

 "There was no surprise by the defense department or intelligence agency as to what happened," claimed DeMint.
 "I was on foreign relations in the Senate over 10 years ago and we knew, especially in Afghanistan, that as soon as the Afghan army knew that Americans would not be there to back them up and pay their salary, that they would disintegrate overnight.
 It wouldn't happen over months.
 They would immediately know that the only way for them to live was to make peace with the Taliban."

-Just hours after the U.S. completed its withdrawal, Al Queda congratulated the Taliban on its takeover of Afghanistan, with both groups viewing it as a moment to incite and recruit new supporters to the global jihad movement.
+Just hours after the U.S. completed its withdrawal, Al Qaeda congratulated the Taliban on its takeover of Afghanistan with both groups viewing it as a moment to incite and recruit new supporters to the global jihad movement.

 ***Please sign up for CBN Newsletters and download the CBN News app to ensure you keep receiving the latest news from a distinctly Christian perspective.***